Demi-urge/menace_sandbox/README.md

 ```
 Only one connection is processed at a time.
 If `/run` returns `409` queue the request and retry once `/status` reports the agent idle.

+The server enforces this single-connection policy via a global lock.
+Any
+additional `/run` request made while a job is active immediately receives HTTP
+409.

 Set the environment variable ``VISUAL_TOKEN_REFRESH_CMD`` to a shell command returning a fresh token. ``VisualAgentClient`` runs the command automatically when authentication fails.

 Authentication now checks a hash of ``VISUAL_AGENT_TOKEN`` and also accepts a